verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] Looking back, what accelerated your own career?
 - [ ] What's one challenge in APAC that most engineers don't fully appreciate?
 - [ ] What catches me eye?
 Short people with umbrellas
+- [ ] You can face an orgasm but you can't fake a good mood